2022 Winter Olympics: Reactions

 The IOC remained relatively neutral regarding the letter from CECC or the boycott.
 The IOC negotiated with the Chinese government on specific protocols to ensure the Olympic Games ran smoothly, such as providing unrestricted internet access to foreign journalists.

-From China's perspective, the United States was "politicizing sports" with the Biden Boycott of the 2022 Beijing Winter Olympics.
+From China's perspective, the United States was "politicizing sports" with the Biden administration's boycott of the 2022 Beijing Winter Olympics.
 The Chinese Ministry of Foreign Affairs spokesperson, Zhao Lijian, accused the United States of violating the spirit of political neutrality endorsed in the Olympic Charter, emphasising that an Olympic game should not be a place for political posturing and manipulation.
 China announced that the United States was not yet officially invited by the host committee; thus, the United States should not have initiated the boycott in the first place.

 Following the United States' announcement of a diplomatic boycott, a number of countries, including Britain, Australia, Canada, Belgium, Denmark, Lithuania, India, Estonia, and Kosovo, also participated.
 Meanwhile, Austria, Latvia, Slovenia, Sweden, and the Netherlands opted not to send government officials to the event but did not explicitly cite human rights concerns.
 Instead, they attributed their decisions to factors such as COVID-19 precautions.
 However, several U.S. allies, including South Korea, Germany, Italy, and France, did not join the boycott.

 Unlike the US and other boycotting countries, the Japanese government did not use the term "diplomatic boycott" but announced it would not send any senior officials or Cabinet ministers.
 Japanese Olympic and Paralympic Committee leaders, along with senior lawmaker Seiko Hashimoto, however attended in non-governmental capacities.
 China welcomed the representatives, and Tokyo's decision was seen as a compromise to balance domestic and international considerations, including appeasing conservative lawmakers and allies in Washington.

 Effect during the Games

-According to analysis by CNN’s Beijing Bureau, no athletes or attendees publicly protested China's human rights record during the Games.
+According to analysis by CNN's Beijing Bureau, no athletes or attendees publicly protested China's human rights record during the Games.
 Susan Brownell, a scholar of Chinese sports and the Olympics at the University of Missouri–St. Louis, said, "You can't write stories about people who aren't in Beijing - that's the problem with the diplomatic boycott.
 There's no story once the Games start."
 She added that she had anticipated political controversies would fade into the background as sporting events took prominence, which she notes what "has largely happened."